-Adoption of our solutions requires only a modest upfront expenditure by a provider.
-Additionally, our financial performance is linked directly to the financial performance of our clients because the vast majority of our revenues is based on a percentage of our clients' collections.
-For new customers other than those obtained through acquisitions, the standard fee for our complete, integrated, end-to-end solution averages approximately 5% of a practice's healthcare-related revenues plus a small one-time setup fee, and is among the lowest in the industry.
+Adoption of our solutions requires little or no upfront expenditure by a provider.
+Additionally, our financial performance is linked directly to the financial performance of our clients because the vast majority of our revenues are based on a percentage of our clients' collections.
+The standard fee for our complete, integrated, end-to-end solution is among the lowest in the industry.